debezium/debezium-examples/postgres-toast/README.md

 * keeping track of the latest value of a TOAST column by means of a stateful Kafka Streams application and putting this value back into change events containing the marker value

-Further strategies could be to produce dynamic updates in sink datastores (ignoring the column from update statements if the value is the marker value) or adding the affected column to the source table's replica identity, either by using replica identity `full`  or an index-based replica idenity.
+Further strategies could be to produce dynamic updates in sink datastores (ignoring the column from update statements if the value is the marker value) or adding the affected column to the source table's replica identity, either by using replica identity `full`  or an index-based replica identity.

 ## Building the Demo